nixworks/public/news/2011/08/11/august-2011-stock-markets-fall-and-rebound-stock-markets-in-asia-and-australia-fall-on-the-back-of-a-sharp-decline-in-wednesday-s-trading-o.md

 ### [2011-08-11](/news/2011/08/11/index.md)

-# August 2011 stock markets fall and rebound.
-Stock markets in Asia and Australia fall on the back of a sharp decline in Wednesday's trading on the New York Stock Exchange.
+# August 2011 stock markets fall and rebound: Stock markets in Asia and Australia fall on the back of a sharp decline in Wednesday's trading on the New York Stock Exchange.